morris/vanilla-prime/README.md

 _Data events_ flow from parent components to child components and do not bubble up.
-Data events are in noun-form.
+Data events are in noun form.

 _Action events_ bubble up the DOM,
 usually resulting in some parent component state change, which is in turn propagated downwards through data events.
-Action events are in verb-form.
+Action events are in verb form.

 ## Reconciliation